-Tailor's bunions are characterized by a prominence of the fifth metatarsal bone, right at the base of the smallest toe.
+Tailor's bunions are characterized by the prominence of the fifth metatarsal bone, right at the base of the smallest toe.
 The term metatarsals refer to the five long bones of the foot.
 By contrast, a standard bunion is typically found on the inside of the foot.

 If you've been experiencing foot pain and you're not sure why, here are some key indicators that you might have a tailor's bunion: